 PLAYGROUND: People generally choose nearby if they have kids, or farther for more quiet.
 Obviously.
 However, even though my kids are grown and I prefer hearing birds and breezes over boisterous children, I’ll choose to camp near the playground over the bear bins, which are usually at the opposite end of the campground.
 Some of my camping trips located near playgrounds had hardly any noise, and I’ve been far from the playground and had an RV full of school aged kids park beside me.
 It’s all good.

-BATHROOMS: The bathroom building (often without plumbing these well-built concrete structures have very strong hinged doors) is a tricky item to consider at your campground.
+BATHROOMS: The vault toilets/bathroom building (without plumbing, these well-built concrete structures have very strong hinged doors) is a tricky item to consider at your campground.
+I often aim for being three to eight sites away.
 You don’t want to be too far away, but at the same time the closer you are, the more annoying the sounds (I’ve never had an issue with odor).
-Sure there’s the increase in traffic, but worse is the slamming door.
+Sure there’s the increase in foot traffic, but worse is the slamming door.
 The heavy doors are spring-loaded and most people just dash out, letting them slam.
 I don’t like that sound myself when I’ve had to camp close to the bathroom building, so I’m one who catches the door as it closes.
 It only takes a second and I walk away from the building quietly, without the door slamming.

 WATER: Again, weigh the pros and cons of having to travel farther but having less foot traffic, or the opposite.
 Water weighs so much that I try to incorporate my bike if possible, or will use my vehicle as a last resort, but mostly I bring enough water from home to last several days.
 Note, for extra precaution the pump water from campgrounds should be boiled before using.